Razator73/horrible-subs-downloader/README.md

 sudo wget https://www.privateinternetaccess.com/openvpn/openvpn.zip
 sudo unzip openvpn.zip
 ```
-Set it up to autostart at boot by supplying your PIA username to the first line
+Set it up to auto start at boot by supplying your PIA username to the first line
 and then the password to the second line of a `login.conf` file
 ```
 sudo nano login.conf